Kossekaras/EnergyDirectAuctions/README.md

    ```

    The printed addresses (`EnergyAuction#MockPriceFeed`, `EnergyAuction#EnergyAuction`)
    are saved under `ignition/deployments/chain-31337/`.
-Override the defaults with
-   Ignition parameters (`decimals`, `initialAnswer`, `interval`).
+The deploy defaults can be
+   overridden — see "Overriding deploy parameters" below.

 3. **Drive the settlement cycles.** Chainlink Automation does not run against a
-   local node, so `scripts/keeper.ts` plays the keeper: it polls the auction and
-   calls `performUpkeep` once a cycle is due (addresses are read from the Ignition
+   local node, so `scripts/keeper.ts` plays the keeper (addresses are read from the
-   deployment automatically).
+   Ignition deployment automatically).

    ```bash
    npx hardhat run scripts/keeper.ts --network localhost   # runs cycles continuously (Ctrl-C to stop)